 In Crystal City on the northwest corner of Crystal Drive and 18th Street South

-In July 2020, the County Board approved an interim agreement with a JBG Smith subsidiary, CESC Square, LLC, for construction of the second Metro station entrance.
-Under the agreement the County will pay CESC Square $3.73 million, including a contingency, to bring engineering for the project to 30 percent completion.
+In July 2020, the County Board approved an interim agreement with a JBG SMITH subsidiary, JBGS/TRS, LLC, for development of 30 percent design documents for the second entrance at the Crystal City Metrorail Station.
+Under the agreement the County will pay JBGS/TRS $3.57 million for this effort.
 The County Board held a public hearing on the interim agreement at its June 13, 2020, meeting.